Georgia county could ban booze on beach around football game

 Recommended Video:

 BRUNSWICK, Ga.
-(AP) — A coastal Georgia county is considering banning alcohol from a popular beach on the weekend of the Florida-Georgia football game in nearby Jacksonville, Florida.
+(AP) — Business owners in coastal Georgia say they fear the revenue impact of an alcohol ban on the weekend of the Florida-Georgia college football game in nearby Jacksonville, Florida.

-The Brunswick News reports that the Glynn County Commission will consider the alcohol ban on East Beach on St. Simons Island on Nov.
-6 and 7.
-Commissioners could vote when they meet on Thursday.
+Glynn County commissioners on Thursday banned alcohol on the beaches of St. Simons Island on Nov.
+6 and Nov.
+7, saying they were worried in part about COVID-19 transmission.
+Some commissioners have long disdained the party scene dubbed “frat beach” that overtakes parts of the resort island on that weekend.

-The Nov.
-7 game typically draws crowds to what's been dubbed “frat beach” on the coastal Georgia island.
+Heather Hardman told The Brunswick News that her restaurant, Beachcomber BBQ & Grill, could lose a third of its normal business that weekend.

 Follow AP coverage of the pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.